Xiao Zhan: Philanthrophy

-Philanthropy

-Charitable contributions

-On 2 February 2015, Xiao Zhan participated in the filming of Tencent Video 's public welfare short film "Young Self-Save Firewall".

-As early as 2016, shortly after Xiao Zhan made his debut.
-Xiao Zhan donated 17,000 yuan to the Angel Animal Protection - Animal Care Center to purchase 100 cat nests to keep stray cats warm during the winter.
+On 2 February 2015, Xiao participated in the filming of Tencent Video's public welfare short film "Young Self-Save Firewall."
+Shortly after his 2016 debut, he donated ¥17,000 to the Angel Animal Protection - Animal Care Center to purchase 100 cat nests to keep stray cats warm during the winter.

-On 14 May 2019, Xiao Zhan participated in the "Book Road Project" jointly organized by the China Foundation for Poverty Alleviation and Sina News APP to raise electronic book resources for poor students.
-On 29 August 2019, Xiao Zhan, as the brand ambassador of Crest, recorded a short video announcing that part of the profits would be used for charity.
-On 13 November 2019, Xiao Zhan supported the public welfare project "Yuanshanli Kids' Football Dream", calling for attention to left-behind children.
-On 19 November 2019, Xiao Zhan participated in the fourth "Everyone is a Volunteer" themed charity event, calling for attention to the autism community.
+On 14 May 2019, Xiao participated in the "Book Road Project," jointly organized by the China Foundation for Poverty Alleviation and Sina News APP to raise electronic book resources for poor students.
+On 29 August, Xiao, as the brand ambassador of Crest, recorded a short video announcing that part of the profits would be used for charity.
+On 13 November, Xiao supported the public welfare project "Yuanshanli Kids' Football Dream," calling for attention to left-behind children.
+On 19 November, Xiao participated in the fourth "Everyone is a Volunteer" themed charity event, calling for attention to the autism community.

-During COVID-19, Xiao Zhan Studio donated various medical supplies, equipment and ventilators to hospitals in need.

-On 8 February 2020, Xiao Zhan and Li Yuchun sang the charity song "Peace Every Year" to show their support to those fighting the epidemic.
-On 26 February 2020, Xiao Zhan provided the narration for the anti-epidemic public welfare short video "Thirty-Three" launched by Zhihu, which recorded the 33 days of the Chinese New Year in which we jointly fought against the epidemic.
-On 10 May 2020, Xiao Zhan participated in the People's Daily charity live broadcast "Revitalize Hubei, People's Action" to help Hubei's economic recovery.
-All profits from the charity T-shirts sold during the live broadcast have been used for Hubei's charity cause.
-On 11 June 2020, the Wei County People's Government and People's Online jointly organized the "Public Welfare to Aid Farmers Media Integration Tour" event, with Xiao Zhan serving as the poverty alleviation product experience officer.
+In January 2020, during COVID-19, his studio donated various medical supplies, equipment and ventilators to hospitals in need.
+On 8 February, Xiao and Li Yuchun sang the charity song "Peace Every Year" to show their support to those fighting the epidemic.
+On 26 February, Xiao narrated the anti-epidemic public welfare short video Zhihu's "Thirty-Three," which marked the 33 days of the Chinese New Year in which people jointly fought against the epidemic.
+On 10 May, Xiao participated in the People's Daily charity live broadcast "Revitalize Hubei, People's Action," donating all profits from charity T-shirt sales to Hubei's economic recovery.
+On 11 June, the Wei County People's Government and People's Online jointly organized the "Public Welfare to Aid Farmers Media Integration Tour" event, with Xiao serving as the poverty alleviation product experience officer.

-In 2021, he also donated 1 million yuan (US$210,000) to Zhengzhou Red Cross to help with flood relief in Henan province.
+In 2021, he also donated ¥1 million (US$210,000) to Zhengzhou Red Cross to help with flood relief in Henan province.

-In 2022, Xiao Zhan donated 500,000 yuan (US$70,500) to the Amity Foundation in support of the epidemic prevention and control work in Shanghai.
+In 2022, Xiao donated ¥500,000 (US$70,500) to the Amity Foundation in support of the epidemic prevention and control work in Shanghai.
 On 22 April, the procurement of 1,000 material packages was completed, each including rice, edible oil, and milk; another batch of 1,125 material packages had also been purchased, including rice, eggs, milk, edible salt, soy sauce, etc. Subsequent packages were later delivered and received by the towns and neighborhood committees within the Pudong New Area and distributed to groups in need.

-On 8 September, Xiao Zhan Studio donated 1 million yuan to Red Cross Society to help with earthquake relief efforts in Luding County, Ganzi Prefecture in Sichuang province.
+On 8 September, his studio donated ¥1 million to Red Cross Society to help with earthquake relief efforts in Luding County, Ganzi Prefecture in Sichuang province.

+Since 2023, Xiao has been making steady donations to the Huang Xiaoming Tomorrow Charity Foundation through the "Joining Hands for Tomorrow" relief initiatives for those affected by natural disasters—the Gansu earthquake in December 2023, the Tibet earthquake in January 2025, the Beijing rainstorms and floods in July 2025, and the Guangxi flood in July 2026.